This is a beginning to intermediate course. After completing this course, the mental health professional will be able to:

 The second stage of this model is what Herman calls “mourning and remembrance.”
 This is the component of therapy in which a survivor tells the story of what happened, and begins the process of integrating that narrative into the narrative of life, grieving for what was and what could not be as a result of the trauma so as to create the emotional space in which a life and a future can be constructed.
 At this phase of treatment, people address what they remember, as well as what they cannot recall.
 Issues of post-traumatic amnesia, delayed recall, and the impact of trauma on memory are all generally relevant topics for the trauma-aware psychotherapist to be familiar with.

 Cultural awareness and sensitivity, and attention to issues of a survivor’s identity, can be centrally important to the successful accomplishment of this component of therapy.
-As discussed in the segment of this course about cultural competence, trauma frequently insinuates itself into multiple locations in an individual’s identity and self.
+As discussed in the segment of this course about cultural competence and humility, trauma frequently insinuates itself into multiple aspects of a person’s intersectional identities and self constructs.

 Inviting trauma survivors to tell their stories is the process of gradually rewriting their life narratives so that two things occur.
 First, the reality of the experience of trauma is acknowledged, not in the form of intrusive symptoms representing dissociated affects and sensory stimuli, but rather as part of the individual’s autobiographical narrative.
 Recall the discussion of trauma’s effects on the brain, and the way in which Broca’s area is deactivated during traumatic memories.
 Related research has demonstrated that after treatment, at which point the trauma is well-integrated into the personal narrative, Broca’s area is activated; the survivor can now truly speak of her experience.